Catalogue: Online Campus

 NOTE: Belhaven University reserves the right to change the fees, rules, and calendar regulating admission and registration, instruction in, and graduation from the University, and to change any other regulations affecting the student body.
 Changes go into effect whenever the proper authorities so determine and apply not only to prospective students but also to those who at that time are enrolled in the University.

 Belhaven University believes that no qualified student should be denied an education because of financial need.
-Therefore, through a program of grants and loans, Belhaven University provides a comprehensive plan to assist students who establish a definite financial need and who qualify for financial aid.
-Various payment plans are also available.
+Therefore, through a program of scholarships, grants, loans, and payment plans, Belhaven University provides a comprehensive plan to assist students who establish a definite financial need and who qualify for financial aid.

 Students should complete the following application procedures: